alex031029/WanxiangHackathon/README.md

 # Wanxiang Blockchain Hackathon

 This project is for Wanxiang Blockchain Hackathon 2019.
-We implement a **DID** (distributed indentity) system on Ethereum blockchain.
+We implement a **DID** (decentralized indentity) system on Ethereum blockchain.

 Team 4: **Shi Yanchen, Liu Shaowei, Wu Jiajing, Kang Beibei**